EranGrin/infile-lazyload-split-loader/README.md

 # Infile-LazyLoad-Split-Loader
+## A Webpack loader for lazy loading functions marked with `@lazy-load
 Infile-LazyLoad-Split-Loader is a Webpack loader designed to enhance your JavaScript projects by automatically splitting and lazily loading functions marked with a `@lazy-load` comment.
 This approach helps in reducing the initial load time of your applications by splitting off heavy functions into separate chunks that load only when needed.

 ## Features